shamilasudalshana/NFDI4Earth-Hydro-Ontology/README.md

 Hydrological datasets are often shared in formats like CSV, which lack semantic annotations and thus pose challenges for data discovery, reuse, and automated reasoning.
 The **NFDI4Earth HydroOntology** addresses these challenges by:

-- Defining core hydrological entities (e.g., rivers, catchments, observations, sensors).
-- Linking to existing vocabularies (e.g., SOSA, QUDT, Schema.org).
+- Linking to existing vocabularies (e.g., SOSA, QUDT, EnvThes, Schema.org).
 - Supporting the semantic transformation of datasets such as **LamaH-CE**.
 - Enabling intelligent querying through **SPARQL** or integration with **question-answering systems**.